edertone/TurboBuilder/TurboBuilder-Node/src/main/resources/project-templates/site_php/extras/help/upgrade-project-files-to-framework.md

 6- Overwrite all the libraries found at src/main/libs/ with the ones on tmpfolder

+7- Review extras folder for outdated documentation

-7- Review any other files that may be worth comparing for update
+8- Review any other files that may be worth comparing for update